 - Redness or drainage from sternal wound site

 Information obtained by Power Rogers, LLP indicates that there has been at least one reported death in the Chicagoland area as a result of exposure to this deadly and dangerous bacteria.
-If you or a family member underwent open-heart surgery during which a contaminated Heater-Cooler device was used, you may have received a letter from your hospital that is similar to the letter linked here (PDF).
+If you or a family member underwent open-heart surgery during which a contaminated Heater-Cooler device was used, you may have received a letter from your hospital.

 Power Rogers, LLP is currently investigating this issue for a patient who had open heart surgery and developed this infection from which he was seriously injured.
 We are looking for similar problems experienced by patients from these Heater-Cooler Devices.
 If you or your family member received this or a similar letter, please contact us to discuss this most serious matter.